Ten years ago today I wrote a simple post

 - I got laid off, and then found another job (eventually).
 Nortel went bankrupt, but I managed to dodge that bullet too.

-- We all got used to LUDICROUSLY Low Interest Rates, how will we ever kick that habit?
+- We all got used to LUDICROUSLY Low-Interest Rates, how will we ever kick that habit?

-- Gasoline prices back in 2005 were about 90 cents a litre and today they are about $1, so gas has only gone up 10 cents in 10 years right?
+- Gasoline prices back in 2005 were about 90 cents a litre.
+In 2015, they were about $1.
+Has gas only gone up 10 cents in those 10 years?

 - Banks not only open on Saturdays now they Open on Sundays too (they didn’t in 2005)